amitprasad119/ScalaDoc/classes_object.md

 }
 ```
 ## Case Class
- Case classes are an excep􏰀onally useful shorthand for defining a class, a companion object, and a lot of sensible defaults in one go.
-They are ideal for crea􏰀ng lightweight data-holding classes with the minimum of hassle.
+ Case classes are an excetionally useful shorthand for defining a class, a companion object, and a lot of sensible defaults in one go.
+They are ideal for creating lightweight data-holding classes with the minimum of hassle.
-Case classes are created simply by prepending a class defini􏰀on with the keyword case:
+Case classes are created simply by prepending a class defintion with the keyword case:

 ```
 case class Person(firstName: String, lastName: String){